-Good blood sugar control is the cornerstone to effective DM management and helps prevent or delay long-term complications associated with it such as heart, kidney, or eye disease.
+Good blood sugar control is the cornerstone to effective Diabetes Mellitus care management and helps prevent or delay long-term complications associated with it such as heart, kidney, or eye disease.
 Diet and lifestyle interventions, coupled with medications and regular blood sugar monitoring, are the most common strategies recommended to reach target blood sugar levels.
 Timely and appropriate changes to these strategies usually require close follow-up with patients’ providers, which unfortunately may not always be feasible during this time of the pandemic.
 Hence, remote patient monitoring (RPM) and telehealth solutions, such as DrKumo’s platform and system of connected devices, helps bridge the gap between patients and providers.

 Despite RPM being a fairly recent trend in healthcare, there are a plethora of articles examining its usefulness in managing Diabetes.
 One study published in the Journal of Medical Internet Research found that information technology-based interventions were associated with a significant reduction in HbA1c levels (mean difference -0.33%), with electronic self-management systems demonstrating the largest HbA1c reduction (0.50%).
 In another study published in the BMC Health Services Research, pooled evidence from four systematic reviews found that utilizing telehealth remote monitoring interventions led to a small but significant improvement in HbA1c levels (-0.55%) compared with usual care.